JonWil91/milestone-4/README.md

 * I used the W3C HTML Validator tool to validate my HTML code.
 The W3C Validator tool doesn't recognise the Jinja templating, which resulted in it showing a lot of errors in relation to the Jinja code.
 This meant carefully going through such html files to ensure that they were formatted correctly.
 * I used the W3C CSS Validator tool to validate my CSS code.
 * I used the JSHint tool to validate my JavaScript syntax.
 * I used the Pep8 Online tool to validate my Python syntax.
-Had to update a number of lines that were too long and blank spaces I had initially missed.
+I had to update a number of lines that were too long and blank spaces I had initially missed.

 ## Compatability